AxisCommunications/acap-native-sdk-examples/README.md

 If you encounter issues with the examples, make sure your product is running the latest firmware version or one that is compatible with the ACAP SDK used.
 The examples use the ACAP SDK during the build process, of which each version is compatible with a set of firmware versions.
 The specific SDK version that each example is based on is specified in the Dockerfile used to build the application, through the `VERSION` variable.
-The full compatibility schema for ACAP SDK version and firmware version is available at
+The full compatibility schema for ACAP SDK version and firmware version is available at [Compatibility for Native SDK](https://axiscommunications.github.io/acap-documentation/docs/api/apidocs.html).
-TODO: add link to documentation on github pages

 If the issue persists with a compatible firmware, please create an issue containing the information specified in the template below.